NKTgLaw/NKTgLaw/README.md

 This distributed presence establishes **NKTgVerse API** as an **independent, verifiable, and community-accessible Universal Dynamics Ecosystem**, aligned with the principles of **open science, cross-domain collaboration, and global reproducibility**

 - **Dual-license model:** GPL-3.0 (open source) / Commercial license (enterprise-grade).
-  > NKTg Law is a multidisciplinary, cross-domain fundamental law defined through software.
-Its verification adheres to open-source reproducibility standards, featuring transparent, multilingual implementations and empirical validation against NASA’s public datasets, which produced fully consistent results.
+  > The NKTgVerse API is a multidisciplinary, cross-domain framework.
+Its verification adheres to open-source reproducibility standards, with transparent, cross-platform implementations, 150 programming languages, the 14 most widely spoken languages in the world, and is empirically validated against NASA’s public datasets, producing fully consistent results.

 ---